DudeBroGamer73/Super-Scratch-Bros/README.md

 # Super-Scratch-Bros
-a simple platformer fighting game made in the scratch engine
+A simple platformer fighting game made in the scratch 3 engine.
+A collaboration by 2 people.